kcwoodfield/kcwoodfield/README.md

-- I’m interested in building useful products that make the world a better place
+- Interested in building useful products that make the world a better place
-- I’m currently learning TypeScript
 - Next.js and Tailwind are my go-to technologies right now
 - Obsidian user